 I’ve actually only bitten once and it was more of an accident than a purposeful bite.

-Other Situations That May Require You To Brush Your Chinchilla
+Other Situations That You Can Brush Your Chinchilla When They Arise

 Below, I wanted to list out some other problems that chinchillas can often have in relation to their fur and that may in fact, cause you to need to bust out the brush for your chinchilla.